-Jon Terrell, MA is a psychotherapist who leads retreats for emotional healing.
-He also is an energy healer, meditation teacher and grief counselor.
+Jon Terrell, MA is a psychotherapist who leads retreats for emotional healing, especially focusing on those who are grief stricken.
 He has an office in Northampton Massachusetts and in downtown Manhattan.

 If you have any questions about any of the programs, leave a message for Jon Terrell through the form below.